functionx37/Homework-in-RUC/README.md

-# Homework of Introductory Programming
+# Homework of RUC

-Personal collection of programming homework on yoj and coursewares.
-Only for backup.
+Personal back-up of homework when studying computer science in RUC.

+Homework of RUC
+├─Introductory Progamming
+│  ├─Codes
+│  └─Coursewares
+└─Python Programming for Artificial Intelligence